 While working with Microsoft Excel, there is at least one sheet across every spreadsheet.
 We may build many spreadsheets when dealing with a lot of information in order to arrange the workbooks and make it simpler to discover information.
 If the data contains the same category it is important to create all the sheets in same format.
 In this article, we will demonstrate different ways to create multiple sheets with same format in Excel.

-4 Effective Ways to Create Multiple Sheets with Same Format in Excel
+How to Create Multiple Sheets with Same Format in Excel: 4 Effective Ways

 Once we establish a sheet with a certain format, suppose we wish to make other sheets with the same format.
 Assume that we have a large dataset with different items which we can not list into one spreadsheet, so we wanted to create multiple sheets with the same format to keep track of the items properly.
 We have the following dataset.
 Now, we want to create more datasets with same format.